Free crochet snowflake patterns

 Let it snow, let it snow, let it snow with this pretty free snowflake crochet patterns

 We've got two fabulous crochet snowflake patterns for you to try.
-Our first is a simple star-style crochet snowflake by Cara Medus, which only uses the basic crochet stitches so even relative beginners can give it a go - plus we've got a handy video tutorial to help guide you through it too!
+Our first is a simple star-style crochet snowflake by Cara Medus.
+It only uses the basic crochet stitches so even relative beginners can give it a go - plus we've got a handy video tutorial to help guide you through it too!

-Many people like to stiffen their crochet snowflakes, especially if they're using them for decorations.
-There are a couple of ways of doing this, but by far the easiest is to use PVA glue.
-You can either soak your crochet snowflake in the glue or simply cover the reverse with a paintbrush, then leave to dry!
+You can also stiffen your crochet snowflakes with PVA glue if you're using them as decorations.
+You can either soak your crochet snowflake in the glue or simply apply it to the reverse with a paintbrush, then leave to dry!

 You will need